Martyn0324/Cocogoat/README.md

 *Some classes from Didática Tech(PT-BR) about DCGAN: https://didatica.tech/*

 **Florian Dedov(AKA Neural Nine):** https://www.youtube.com/watch?v=GFSiL6zEZF0 (Thanks for finally making me understand how these annoying, nitpicking LSTM layers work)

+## Further Reading

+**Andrew Brock, Jeff Donahue and Karen Simonyan.
+LARGE SCALE GAN TRAINING FOR HIGH FIDELITY NATURAL IMAGE SYNTHESIS: ** https://arxiv.org/pdf/1809.11096v2.pdf - Also Known as BigGAN.
+Best GAN so far.
+The article summarize the story behind data generating algorithms and the improvements developed around them, especially around GANs.
+Eliminates the need for Progressive Grow by using new tricks.

+**Prafulla Dhariwal and Alex Nichol.
+Diffusion Models Beat GANs on Image Synthesis: ** https://arxiv.org/pdf/2105.05233.pdf - I didn't know about Diffusion Models, but it seems they weren't that interesting...until this paper.
+Maybe they'll be the best architeture for generating images.
+Will try to make one as soon as I get some time to read the paper and its code completely(thanks for using Pytorch instead of tensorflow, OpenAI...but I still hate you for neglecting gym and RL).

+**Arash Vardat and Karsten Kreis.
+Improving Diffusion Models as an Alternative To GANs: ** https://developer.nvidia.com/blog/improving-diffusion-models-as-an-alternative-to-gans-part-1/ ; https://developer.nvidia.com/blog/improving-diffusion-models-as-an-alternative-to-gans-part-2/